XCOM: Chimera Squad: Development

 Chimera Squads lead designer is Mark Nauta, who was a designer on XCOM 2.
 According to XCOM 2 lead developer Jake Solomon, the development team for Chimera Squad includes many people from the XCOM 2 team, though he himself was not part of the project.
 Work on Chimera Squad began after completion of the XCOM 2: War of the Chosen expansion.

-Firaxis, Chimera Squads developer, called the game "neither a sequel or expansion to XCOM 2".
+Firaxis, Chimera Squad's developer, called the game "neither a sequel or expansion to XCOM 2".
 Nauta stated that their intention was to explore different gameplay and storytelling mechanics of the XCOM games without having to re-balance the elements within XCOM 2 or War of the Chosen.
 Nauta said that with Chimera Squad, they felt the changes were large enough to be challenging to experienced players, but the game's smaller scale would help draw newer players into the XCOM universe.
 2K Games, the game's publisher, stated that the game's price – US$20 with a 50% discount for the first week after launch – was intended to draw new players into the series.

 The decision to pivot to a character-centered game where each unit had unique abilities was a result of the developers experiences with the XCOM 2: War of the Chosen expansion, which had several unique enemies and recruitable soldiers.
 Because they opted for designing characters, rather than using randomly generated ones as typical with XCOM games, they avoided the normal permadeath rules, while also ensuring that there are still consequences from having characters bleed out in battle.

 The "interleaved turns" mechanic was a result of complaints from players of past games about the normal XCOM turn order, where all units on one side move followed by movement of the opposing side.
 Players found they could not easily implement long-term strategies in combat due to mass enemy movement, while the new interleaved turns allowed for players to maintain this strategy but react as needed to individual enemy movement.
 Firaxis founder Sid Meier was an early advocate for the mechanic, and developed a prototype in an engine that he had been building for around twenty years.
 This helped Nauta and others see how it would work and make small refinements to improve the idea for XCOM-style gameplay.

 The Breach system is based on the past XCOM games' Ambush system, but gave players multiple encounters per mission to set up breaches which is meant to improve the pacing of the game.

 There are no plans for console versions of the title, nor for any downloadable content or expansions.